Tuesday, February 2, 2021

 Like a bizarre ménage à trois the traumatized Blanche in the company of her husband and his older gentleman lover pretended that nothing had happened, and they all drunkenly drive out to Moon Lake Casino.
 A bit later while dancing with her husband Blanche suddenly comes out of her trance and blurts out "I saw!
 I know!
 You disgust me..."
 Her mortified husband runs outside and blows his brains out.

 So Blanche, like a broken record, has been drunkenly replaying her courtship and wedding night over and over with anything in pants.
-She looses Belle Reeve to creditors, and sets up shop in the Flamingo Hotel a residence flop house, who moonlights after school as an alcoholic round-heels who not only screws everyone in town getting a reputation as the "town pump," but also fancies young high school boys, bordering on pedophilia.
+She looses Belle Reeve to creditors, and sets up shop in the Flamingo Hotel a residence flop house, and she moonlights after school as an alcoholic round-heels who not only screws everyone in town getting a reputation as the "town pump," but also fancies young high school boys, bordering on pedophilia.

 Let Stanley in his colorful way tell us...